Hevoon/hevoon-cli-template/README.md

 update to webpack4
 use eslint
 use postcss
-new temp